 As a result of the Withdrawal Agreement, Brexit will not change your current situation in 2020.
 A transition period now applies from 1 February 2020 up to and including 31 December 2020.
 During this period you can continue to live, work and study in the Netherlands.
 You do not need a residence document, just a valid passport.

 As a result of Brexit your right of residence has changed.
 You are no longer an EU citizen.
 You will need a residence document to continue to live in the Netherlands from 1 January 2021.
 This residence document will show your right to live in the Netherlands.
-When Brexit does not affect your right of residence you may not need a residence document.
+Submit an application online to the IND to obtain a residence document.
+You may not need a residence document if Brexit does not affect your right of residence.

 There are two sorts of Withdrawal Agreement residence documents.
 How long you have lived in the Netherlands determines which sort of residence document you should apply for.